wiki-ai/ores-diagrams/README.md

 Building
 ===

 Diagrams are either written in LaTeX or using ArgoUML.

-To compile the .tex into .pdf,
+To compile the LaTex files into SVG and PDF, run

-  latexmk -pdf

-To build a TeX file to SVG,

-  latexmk -dvi FILENAME.tex && dvisvgm --no-fonts FILENAME.dvi
+  make